pierrelstan/shopwitapp-frontend/README.md

 &nbsp;
 # Description:
 Shopwit is an E-Commerce app for small stores that clients can buy their products.

+The functionalities of the app are:
+- Sign In
+- Sign Up
+- Create
+- Edit
+- Delete
+- Add / remove favorite
+- Add /remove to cart
+- Make transactions
+- Edit profile
 \
 &nbsp;
 # Tech Stack: